cesar-douady/open-lmake/doc/src/rules.md

 This attribute defines a mapping from logical views to physical dirs.

-Accesses to logical views are mapped to their corresponding physical (non-recursively) location before any chroot if asked to do so.
+Accesses to logical views are mapped to their corresponding physical location (non-recursively) before any chroot if requested.
 Views and physical locations must be dirs.

 Both logical views and physical locations may be local to the repo, within tmp dir or external, but it is not possible to map a local location to an external view (cf. [namespaces](namespaces.html)).